seosgithub/flok/docs/datatypes.md

   actions,       //A dictionary [String:action_info] that corresponds to a dictionary of action_info object's based on the action's name. spots,         //An array fo spot names for this controller name,          //The name of the controller, useful for certain lookup operations, this is also the ctable key __init__,      //A function that is called when this controller is created.
-Signals service connection __dealloc__    //A function that is called when this controller is destroyed via parent controller switching actions in Goto.
+Signals service connection and the controller on_entry bits
+  __dealloc__    //A function that is called when this controller is destroyed via parent controller switching actions in Goto.
 Signals services d/c
 }
 ```